markdicksonjr/dot/README.md

 - Property access is case-insensitive
 - Failure to find a value at the provided property with Get will result in an error (you can still choose to ignore the error and count on a nil value, if you wish)

+## Common Errors

+`object must be a pointer to a struct`

+This error means that you're passing a struct to dot.Set, when you should be passing a pointer to the struct.
+Add a & before the struct you're passing.